R-Zaid/DSS-project/README.md

 3. Existing Indicators and Visualizations:
-    1. Vis NO2.jpynb: visualization of historical values of NO2 form 2016 to 2024
+    1. Vis NO2.jpynb: visualization of historical values of NO2 form 2016 to 2024 - visualization of historical NO₂ emission values from 2016 to 2024 using a line chart to show the NO_2 changes over time.
        * CSF: Predict emissions per region in 2030 scenarios of low emission zones
-    2. Visualization maps.jpynb: maps with LEZ locations and provinces division
+    2. Visualization maps.jpynb: maps with LEZ locations and provinces division - includes  map of the Netherlands displaying        provincial divisions and Low Emission Zone (LEZ) markers.
        * CSF: Air pollution rates NO₂, PM₂.₅, PM₁₀, (µg/m³) per province
-    3. Visalisation NO₂ value for each province, calculated from hourly API data by mapping  provinces and average NO2 This is colored according to the European Air Quality Index (AQI) scale, from green (“Good”) to purple (“Extremely Poor”).
+    3. Visalisation NO₂ value for each province, calculated from hourly API data by mapping  provinces and average NO2 This is colored according to the European Air Quality Index (AQI) scale, from green (“Good”) to purple (“Extremely Poor”). - interactive Folium map showing AQI color-coded provinces.
        * CSF: Air pollution rates NO₂, PM₂.₅, PM₁₀, (µg/m³) per province